A. Here is a list of things that employers should not ask in an interview:

 6. Do not ask about financial issues, per se.
-Alternative: Request that the perspective employee provide you with consent necessary to do a credit check.
+Alternative: Request that the prospective employee provides you with consent necessary to do a credit check.

 9. Do not ask if someone has been arrested.
 Alternative: Have you ever been convicted of a crime?
 Make sure that if the answer is yes that you mention that any such criminal record will not automatically disqualify that candidate from employment.

-On the other side of the coin, here is a list of things a perspective employee should not ask on an interview:
+B. Here is a list of things that a prospective employee should not ask in an interview:

 10. When will I be promoted?
 On this one, the cart is before the horse.
 Alternative: How does one get promoted within this department?